COVID-19 Updates: State of public health emergency declared.

 Your review will take place within 21 days from the date you were issued your Notice of Administrative Penalty.
-Reviews are conducted as oral (over the telephone or through video-conferencing) or in writing, not in person.
+Reviews are conducted as oral (telephone or video-conferencing) or in writing, not in person.

 If you select an oral review, you or your representative will be given the telephone number or videoconferencing link that you will use at the scheduled review time.
 It is recommended that you connect a few minutes early to ensure that you have no technological issues.
 Your review will be 30 minutes in length.

 The adjudicator will:

 - consider all supporting documents provided by you or your representative and all the documents provided by the law enforcement agency within the required timelines, as well as technical materials, the Traffic Safety Act, the Provincial Administrative Penalties Act, and associated regulations in order to render their decision to confirm or cancel the Notice of Administrative Penalty